A bit about Mt. Shasta…

 Easily accessible all year around it’s a playground for kids and adults alike.
 This post is focused on a short but sweet hike to the Horse camp – ultimately perfect for hiking with kids (we saw about a dozen other families scaling the distance with infants and toddlers).
 This trail is a part of the ascent trail to the top of the mountain through the Avalanche Gulch.

-An ideal location to rent a hotel room would be town of Mt.
-Shasta or the town of McCloud both are within stone throws of the Shasta Mountain.
+An ideal location to rent a hotel room would be the closest locacl town of Mt.
+Shasta or the town of McCloud, both are within stone throws of the mountain.
 Do expect the prices to be almost double the average of the nearby Redding or Red Bluff.
 A very unusual yet intriguing is an authentic hotel – McCloud Mercantile hotel.

 Bunny Flat Trail head to Horse camp

-Approaching the mountain from the town of Mt Shasta the most popular and easily accessible trail would be from the Bunny Flat Trail head located off of Everitt Memorial Hwy.
+We chose an easily accessible trail from the Bunny Flat Trail head located off of Everitt Memorial Hwy.
 Just make sure to arrive early since it is a very popular hike, we had to wait about 30 minutes for someone to leave to take their spot.

-It is also a starting point for mountaineers to summit Mount Shasta through the Avalanche Gulch.
+Bunny Flats is also a starting point for mountaineers to summit Mt.
+Shasta through the Avalanche Gulch.
 Thus expect lots of cars and attempt to either come early or later in the afternoon (once the first wave of day hikers comes back).